elizawmeeks/Jedi-Holocron/README.md

 Rotating Jedi Holocron made out of CSS.

+## Install

+No special installation is needed.
+This is plain HTML and CSS, so clone it to your local machine and run on your preferred local server.

 ## Inspiration and Guidance

 [Create A CSS Cube](https://davidwalsh.name/css-cube) -- David Walsh.
 This tutorial helped me wrap my head around constructing cubes and shapes using CSS.